 The Varsames are pleased to report that over 40 percent of the property, which borders Blind Brook on one side and looks across to the Rye YMCA on the other, will be open space, and that in addition to the 100 trees already planted, landscape architect Richard Horsman will direct the planting of 100 more.

 For those looking to downsize in style, it’s hard to imagine a more ideal or convenient location than the Locust.
 The layout of each three-bedroom unit (some have studies as well) is designed for easy and maintenance-free living.
 The walls between the units have been soundproofed.
-Elevators take you from your garage to your front door.
+Commercial elevators take you from your garage to your front door.
+For such customized garage door options, check out Garage Doors Coquitlam

 “The amenities are the town — the shops, the restaurants, the markets, the library, the Square House, proximity to the train,” offered Paul.